 Breakfast: Mix it with yogurt and granola for a simple breakfast, or dollop it onto baked oatmeal.
 It's also great on toast or as a topping for pancakes (awesome with pumpkin pancakes!)

 Sandwich: Ditch the mayo and mustard, and try apple butter instead.
-My family loves it in turkey Cheddar panini or on grilled cheese sandwiches.
+My family loves it in turkey Cheddar panini or on a grilled turkey sandwich.

 Dessert: It makes a fantastic filling for turnovers, muffins, and even as a topping for ice cream.